Read more about the article Fred McDowell on World War I

 Do You Love Working with Old Photos?

+We’re looking for volunteers to assist us in the preservation of our local history.
+Do you like old photographs?
+Do you enjoy seeing them come back to life?
+We need your passion and your skills!
 Photo preservation and restoration is a key part of the Costa Mesa Historical Society’s mission.
-If you would like to learn more about this fun and gratifying volunteer opportunity, fill out the form below, give us a call at 949-631-5918, or drop us a line.
-Thanks for your help!
+If you would like to learn more about this fun and gratifying volunteer opportunity, fill out the form below, give us a call at 949-631-5918, or drop us…

 Continue ReadingDo You Love Working with Old Photos?